botorch.optim

 • constraints – A list of tuples (indices, coefficients, rhs), with each tuple encoding an inequality constraint of the form sum_i (X[indices[i]] * coefficients[i]) = rhs

-• fixed_features (Dict[int, float] | None) – A map {feature_index: value} for features that should be fixed to a particular value during generation.
+• fixed_features (dict[int, float] | None) – A map {feature_index: value} for features that should be fixed to a particular value during generation.

 • post_processing_func (Callable[[Tensor], Tensor] | None) – A function that post-processes an optimization result appropriately (i.e., according to round-trip transformations).